afschowdhury/obsidian-notes/obsidian-notes/slots.md

 ![[Pasted image 20230323174640.png]]
 it is similar to the `fstring` to python.

-[[slots]] are used to collect useful piece of information from the user .
+[[Rasa/slots]] are used to collect useful piece of information from the user .

 ![[Pasted image 20230403135510.png]]